EEL5840-EEE4773-Spring2022/final-project-code-and-report-a-team/README.md

 ## Acknowledgement

 - Professor Catia Silva, who taught us machine learning.
-- FICS GPU server, We used the server during training.
+- FICS GPU server, as we used the server during training.

 <!-- Authors -->